 By looking at your CTL and ATL plots over long periods of time, you can easily see periods of higher fitness, as you were able to accumulate more intense trainings, as well as fatigue "peaks" in correspondence of the hardest workouts, that probably got you tired in the following few days.
 Units are arbitrary but you can easily go through your historical data and spot periods of higher physical fitness.

 These plots can also help you better time your tapering, as you can see the effect of reduced training load on the readiness to perform & injury risk plot, discussed below.
 We modified this screen to show ATL and CTL on the same plot, as we believe it easier to understand them this way.
 Here are some screenshots on iPhone and Android:

-3. Readiness to perform & injury risk
+3. Readiness to perform

 On the other hand, we expect to be above zero every time we reduce training and therefore ATL.
 This is similar to what others call training stress balance.